Have you been to the Nordics? If you are looking for a city break or a weekend escape in Europe, then Oslo in Norway might just be the place to visit.

 - Where to Stay in Oslo

-- Top Things to do in Oslo
+- Free Things to Do in Oslo

 - Food and Drink Highlights